 We must understand that everyone with an issue, whether visible or internal, is probably aware of their situation.
 We're not supposed to chitchat with them and ask inappropriate questions out of curiosity without the purpose of helping.

-People with sunken chests can’t always change something for the better immediately, even if they want to.
-Be patient, respectful, and be there to encourage and calm people, not the other way around.
+People with sunken chests can't always change something for the better immediately, even if they want to.
+Be patient, and respectful, and be there to encourage and calm people, not the other way around.

 SET AN EXAMPLE

 Set an example of how you should and want someone to treat you.
 At least try to share a good message with the world.
 Of course, you should not uncompromisingly tolerate abusive words that might hurt you.
 Set a limit and boundaries, and always try to remember your actual values, even if it is difficult at the moment.

 You can’t avoid all interactions with biting people in your life.
 You can only learn how to deal with them.
 When you experience this, try to undervalue their rude comments in your mind.
 Skip the interactions if you know you’ll be offended by a specific individual or their words.
 Most importantly, set your boundaries!

 It’s easy to become irritated when someone is harsh to you, especially if they make personal remarks about you and your deformation.
 However, you can choose how to respond to their comments and how they affect you.